—— YOU MAY BE HERE BECAUSE

 You see your patterns clearly and repeat them anyway.
-You've done the things and the things haven't worked because the exhaustion underneath the exhaustion is not a habits problem.
-It's not something a routine can fix and you know that by now.
-That's why you're here.
+You've done the work and it hasn't been enough because what's underneath the exhaustion is not a habits problem.
+It's not something a routine can fix.
+You know that by now.

 —— THIS IS DIFFERENT